 When Can Babies Sleep With Blankets?

-Let’s dig deeper about your baby and the use of blankets to ensure you keep your baby safe and warm.
+Let’s dig deeper about your baby and the use of blankets to ensure your baby is safe and warm.

 Babies and Wearable Blankets

 Once you transition away from swaddling, the best and safest way to put a blanket on your baby is to use a wearable blanket.
 This way, the blanket can’t come off as your baby sleeps, rolls around, or even stands up.
-Wearable blankets come in many different sizes from newborn to toddler sizes.
-You can even get size 3T-5T wearable blankets that allow your preschooler to walk around.
+Wearable blankets come in many different sizes, from newborn to toddler sizes.
+You can even buy wearable blankets for your 5-6 year old that allow your older child to stay warm and to walk around.

 Usually, if you use a wearable blanket, you only need to put your baby in a onesie and pajamas underneath.
 You don’t want him or her to overheat, so don’t put on too many layers.
 Your climate as well as the current season may become a factor as well.
-You may want to check your baby’s sleeping bag’s TOG rating to make sure you have the room temperature correct with the wearable blanket you plan to use.
-For warmer temperatures, you may want to consider a Muslin sleep sack.
-Alternatively, using a 4-season Merino Wool wearable blanket would let you avoid needing to buy multiple blankets for different seasons.
-This takes the worry away that you will use the wrong blanket for your baby and prevents overheating.
+You may want to check your baby’s sleeping bag’s TOG rating to make sure the room temperature is right for the wearable blanket you plan to use.
+Using something like the 4-season Merino Wool wearable blanket would let you avoid needing to buy multiple blankets for different seasons.
+This takes the worry away that you will use the wrong blanket for your baby, and the natural fibers prevent overheating.

 Be sure to check out our Top 10 Best Sleep Sacks for Better Baby Sleep.